 All health and wellness professionals are welcome to register for the course.

-ACT for Chronic Pain is fully accredited for 20 Physical Therapy CEUs and meets the requirements for continuing education for Occupational Therapists.
+ACT for Chronic Pain is approved for 20 Physical Therapy CEUs and meets the requirements for continuing education for Occupational Therapists.

 The Integrative Pain Science Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Integrative Pain Science Institute maintains responsibility for this program and its content.